liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 ## truthworthy Response {#response}

-The data sent SHOULD be Attestation Results in the form of of a CMW {{I-D.ietf-rats-msg-wrap, Section 5.2}} tagged CBOR encoded Attestation Results for Secure Interactions (AR4SI) {{I-D.ietf-rats-ar4si}}.
+The data sent SHOULD be Attestation Results in the form of of a CMW {{-CMW, Section 5.2}} tagged CBOR encoded Attestation Results for Secure Interactions (AR4SI) {{-AR4SI}}.
 The CM-type MUST include attestation-results, and MUST NOT include any other wrapped values.
 Other formats are permitted by prior arrangement, however, they MUST use the CMW format so that they can be distinguished.